ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows an aerial view of an outdoor setup in a rural area, possibly part of a community or development project.

-### Layout and Key Elements:
-- **Foreground Center:** A large solar panel array mounted on a metal frame, casting shadows on the ground.
-- **Background Right:** A group of people gathered around a small area with several white display boards or posters set on stands.
-- **Far Right:** A blue canopy tent with the company name or logo "SolaRiseSys" visible on the side.
-- **Left Side:** A small green and white kiosk or shelter with a red object inside, and several individuals walking or standing around.
-- **Surroundings:** Sparse trees and dry, rural land with a dirt path or road running through the scene.

-### Text:
-- The only visible text is on the blue canopy tent, which reads **"SolaRiseSys"**, likely the name of a company or initiative related to solar energy.

-### Context:
-This setup appears to be part of a solar energy project demonstration or community development effort, highlighting sustainable energy solutions—an appropriate feature for an annual development report focusing on infrastructure or renewable energy initiatives.
+The image shows an outdoor scene with a group of people gathered mostly under the shade of trees on the upper right side.
+The ground is bare earth, and there is a dirt road running horizontally in the upper part of the image.

+In the center foreground, there is a solar panel installation mounted on a frame.
+It is fenced off for protection.
+To the right of the solar panels, there are several display boards or posters set up in a row on stands, possibly for informational or presentation purposes.
+Near these display boards, there is a blue canopy tent with "SolarRiseSys" printed on its side, indicating the likely organization involved.

+On the left side of the image, there is a small green and white kiosk or booth with a couple of people inside or next to it.
+Several people are walking around or standing in small groups near the solar panels and displays, some dressed formally suggesting an official visit or event.

+Overall, the layout highlights the solar installation as the key element, with supporting informational displays and people gathered around, indicating a demonstration or community engagement event related to sustainable energy.
+There is no visible text other than "SolarRiseSys" on the tent.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p34_img1.png)